 In some scenarios, vSphere HA might not be able to fail over virtual machines because of resource constraints.
 This can occur for several reasons.

-- HA admission control is disabled and Distributed Power Management (DPM) is enabled.
+- HA admission control is deactivated and Distributed Power Management (DPM) is activated.
 This can result in DPM consolidating virtual machines onto fewer hosts and placing the empty hosts in standby mode leaving insufficient powered-on capacity to perform a failover.

 - VM-Host affinity (required) rules might limit the hosts on which certain virtual machines can be placed.

 - There might be sufficient aggregate resources but these can be fragmented across multiple hosts so that they can not be used by virtual machines for failover.

 In such cases, vSphere HA can use DRS to try to adjust the cluster (for example, by bringing hosts out of standby mode or migrating virtual machines to defragment the cluster resources) so that HA can perform the failovers.

 If DPM is in manual mode, you might need to confirm host power-on recommendations.
 Similarly, if DRS is in manual mode, you might need to confirm migration recommendations.